-I have been following Problogger since I started this blog, so I knew that the content of the course would be useful.
-Darren had named his course a ‘Content Sprint‘ and his reasons for setting it up resonated with me.
-So, for a minimum fee, I signed up even though I knew that I wouldn’t be able to attend everything and I would have to catch up when I could.
+The reasons Darren Rowse, creator of Problogger, gave for setting up the content sprint resonated with me.
+I have been following Problogger since I started this blog and I knew that the content of Darren’s course would be useful.
+So, for a minimum fee, I signed up even though I wouldn’t be able to attend everything live and I would have to catch up later.

 So, what is a Content Sprint?

-Basically, a content sprint is a week of planning content for your blog.
-In a burst of activity over a short space of time, Darren guides you to plan six pieces of new content.
+Basically, a content sprint is a week of planning content for your blog in a creative burst of activity over a short space of time.
+Through daily Facebook Live videos, Darren challenges you to plan six pieces of new content.

 What I loved about the content sprints is that Darren guides, motivates and encourages you, but you work at your own pace.
 You can complete the content challenges he sets straight away, one per week or one per month.
 There’s no pressure which means that if you haven’t got time to focus at that moment, you can do it later.
 Whatever suits you.
 The idea behind it is that you have a series of posts waiting to be written.
 In other words, a plan.